joelhawksley/identity/components/slides.md

 # [fit] missing keyword: title

-^ As we implemented these components in numerous places throughout our views,

-^ we caught several cases where we weren't setting the title attribute as we were supposed to

 ^ much like the test failure we ran into earlier.

-^ By using standard Ruby constructs, we've been able to enforce the requirements of our components, and
+^ By using standard Ruby constructs like required arguments, we've been able to enforce the interfaces of our components, and

 ---